Helpline 0808 800 3333 or contact us

 Permanent complications are rare, but risks include:

-We would fully recommend discussing your interest in this surgery with your child's medical advisors.
-You may want to ask the following questions what does the procedure involve in detail?
+We would recommend discussing your interest in this surgery with your child's medical advisors.
+You may want to ask the following questions:

-Since 1988, SDR has been available through the orthopaedic team at the Robert Jones and Agnes Hunt Hospital in Oswestry.
+Since 1988, Selective Dorsal Rhizotomy (SDR) has been available through the orthopaedic team at the Robert Jones and Agnes Hunt Hospital in Oswestry.
 The technique practised here is via a multi-level approach.

 Since 2011, a number of British paediatric neurosurgery centres have started offering SDR surgery through the single-level approach.
 Some cases have been NHS-funded, others self-funded through the NHS hospital treatment top-up scheme.